 Experience the essence of Baroque and Renaissance in Rome.
-Embark on a 2-hour walking tour through Rome, stopping at charming squares and ornate fountains.
+Embark on a walking tour through Rome, stopping at charming squares and ornate fountains.
 See some of the Eternal City's most famous landmarks as the Pantheon, the Trevi Fountain, and the famous Navona Square!

 Discover the Baroque beauty and Renaissance wonder which make Rome so alluring.
 Receive a 3-hour walking tour through the fanciful fountains and expansive squares of Rome.
 Follow your expert guide on a journey that spans history, art and architecture!